MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 ---

-# What is Azure Information Protection?
+# What is Azure Information Protection!

 >*Applies to: Azure Information Protection*